polybdenum/polybdenum.github.io/_posts/2024-06-23-hitting-the-wall-with-rust-s-borrow-checker.md

 }
 ```

-# True intersections
+# ~~True intersections~~

+**Edit: This section is incorrect.
+It turns out that I just had a typo in my code.**

-The previous example works because we never return a reference of lifetime `'b` only, so we can afford to "reinterpret" `'b` as actually being `'a & 'b` thanks to variance.
-However, we can modify the example by returning *both* input references as well as their intersection:
+~~The previous example works because we never return a reference of lifetime `'b` only, so we can afford to "reinterpret" `'b` as actually being `'a & 'b` thanks to variance.
+However, we can modify the example by returning *both* input references as well as their intersection:~~

 ```rust